ArtifexSoftware/mupdf/docs/tools/mutool-draw.rst

 	Input file name.

 ``[pages]``
-	Comma separated list of page ranges.
+	Comma-separated list of page ranges.
 The first page is "1", and the last page is "N".
 The default is "1-N".